Professional Overtime Rules: Ensuring Compliance and Fairness

 Fairness in Overtime Allocation

-Fair overtime allocation is crucial for maintaining employee trust and morale.
+You need a fair overtime allocation to maintain employee trust and morale.

 Avoid favoritism by implementing objective measures for overtime assignments.
 Use standardized procedures and document decisions to ensure all employees are treated equally.
 Regularly review overtime assignments to spot and address any patterns of bias.